bertofurth/Seagate-Central-Debian/README.md

 firmware update image that you obtained in the last step.
 Next, click on the "Install" button.

+The following warning may appear.

-Click OK a the warning saying "Your Seagate Central must be on for the duration of the update.
+    Your Seagate Central must be on for the duration of the update.
 This can take from 5 to 10 minutes.
-Do you want to continue?"
+Do you want to continue?

+ Click OK and make sure to keep the Seagate Central turned on!

-After a few minutes, at the point where the image has been uploaded to the unit the web page will display a message
+After a few minutes, at the point where the image has been uploaded to the unit, the following message will be displayed.

     Rebooting in progress

     The device is rebooting after completing system updates and changes.
 Wait until the page refreshes and the Seagate Central application appears.

 Note that this page will **never** refresh because the unit will no longer be running a Seagate Central native operating system.
 Instead, wait for about